This post may contain affiliate links. Please read our disclosure policy.

 - Lemon (freshly juiced and zested): Adds a bright, tangy flavor to elevate the dish.
 Pick lemons that feel heavy for their size with smooth, shiny skin for the juiciest yield.

 While you can season your cabbage wedges however you want, I find my parsley sauce the perfect edition to this roasted dish.
 I also season with garlic, sea salt and pepper before roasting to enhance the natural flavors as well.
+If spice isnโt your thing, then just omit the red pepper flakes.
+You can even keep them in a side dish for anyone who wants to add some to their individual portion.

 How to Make Roasted Cabbage Wedges

-- Carefully peel away the yellowed or dry outer leaves of the cabbage, their texture brittle under your fingertips, to reveal the fresh cabbage inside.
+Carefully peel away the yellowed or dry outer leaves of the cabbage, their texture brittle under your fingertips, to reveal the fresh cabbage inside.ย

-- Slice the cabbage in half carefully, preserving the solid core in the center.
-Then slice each half into wedges that are 1 inch thick.
+Slice the cabbage in half carefully, preserving the solid core in the center.

-- Place wedges in a large bowl of cool water.
+Place wedges in a large bowl of cool water.
 Before you chop it and toss it into the oven, be sure to soak those wedges in a bowl of water for a few minutes to pull out any excess dirt.

-- Pat the cabbage dry with a clean, soft dish towel until completely dry.
+Pat the cabbage dry with a clean, soft dish towel until completely dry.

-- Stir together 2 tsp of minced garlic with 2 tbsp avocado oil, 1/2 tsp sea salt and black pepper.
 Gently drizzle or brush the garlic oil over the cabbage, working it in between the layers so each bite is infused with the seasoning.

-- Slide the baking sheet into the oven.
 Bake until the outside is toasty.
 The cabbage edges should be browned.
 If you like a black char, then feel free to broil for a few minutes just before removing (watching it closely!).

-- Transfer the fragrant, golden-brown cabbage wedges to a serving platter and drizzle with the vibrant green parsley sauce to serve immediately.
+Transfer the fragrant, golden-brown cabbage wedges to a serving platter and drizzle with the vibrant green parsley sauce to serve immediately.

 Common Questions